AP Interview: Kremlin cracking down on dissent before vote

 Khodorkovsky told The Associated Press in an interview over Zoom that the upcoming election is a “theatrical performance, in which any candidates that the government isn't happy with will simply not be allowed to run.”
 He said that the authorities are increasing repression to stifle any critical voices before the Sept.
 19 parliamentary election, including activists of the Open Russian movement that he financed.

-Andrei Pivovarov, the head of Open Russia that dissolved itself last week, was pulled off a Warsaw-bound plane at St. Petersburg's airport just before takeoff late Monday.
-He was being taken to Krasnodar in southern Russia on Tuesday as part of a criminal probe against him.
+Open Russia dissolved itself last week.
+Andrei Pivovarov, the organization's head, was pulled off a Warsaw-bound plane at St. Petersburg's airport just before takeoff late Monday.
+Pivovarov was taken on Tuesday to Krasnodar in southern Russia as part of a criminal probe targeting him.

-Also on Tuesday, police raided the country home of opposition politician Dmitry Gudkov, a former lawmaker who has aspired to run for parliament.
+Also Tuesday, police raided the country home of opposition politician Dmitry Gudkov and detained him.
+Gudkov, a former lawmaker, has aspired to run for Russia's parliament.
 At least two of his associates also had their homes searched.

 “The government is afraid of potential protests that could emerge if they cheat too flagrantly,” Khodorkovsky told the AP.
 “They are trying to sanitize the political environment before the election.”